MaksimEkin/File-Integrity-Monitor/README.md

 ##  **[File-Integrity-Monitor](https://github.com/MaksimEkin/File-Integrity-Monitor)**

 File Integrity Monitor is written to be used by Blue Team.
-It can be used in events such as CTE; however, you can use the code to monitor integrity of your files.
+It can be used in events such as CTE; however, you can also use the code to monitor integrity of your files.

 **What Can the Script Do?**